ahsannaeem150/orderUp/README.md

 ### 🔍 Key Objectives

 - Provide a real-time, scalable food ordering experience.
-- Enable restaurants to independently manage their digital menus and track orders.
+- Enable restaurants to manage their digital menus and track orders independently.
 - Allow agents to interact with assigned delivery tasks with minimal overhead.
 - Implement **live delivery tracking** using the **Google Maps API** to show real-time location updates to both customers and restaurants.
 - Build a clean, modular architecture with long-term maintainability in mind.